 Her research examines topics of migrant integration, immigration, political identity and participation, and public policy.
-Her dissertation, titled “Migrant Employment and the Foundations of Integration: A Multimethod Approach,” examines the economic processes through which immigrants integrate including the roles states and individuals play in reducing disparities between immigrant and native communities in advanced democracies.
+Her current book project, titled “Migrant Employment and the Foundations of Integration,” examines the economic processes through which immigrants come to belong to their new societies, including the roles public policy and individuals play in reducing disparities between immigrant and native communities.

 In fall 2016, she began a one-month stay at the EUROLAB in Cologne, funded by the GESIS-Leibniz Institute for the Social Sciences.
 In the spring of 2017, she completed a Stimulating European Research (SEO) fellowship at Maastricht University.

 For more information about Dr. Alarian's research or teaching agendas, please contact her at halarian (at) ufl (dot) edu.